M2-0922/web-dev-ii/week2/assignments/javaScript-test.md

 ###### 9- Explain what a callback function is.

-Callback function is a type of functions that passes to another function as argment.
+Callback function is a type of functions that passes it to inside of another function, as argment.

 ###### 10- What does the functions pop and push do to an array?

 Push : Used to add an element to the end of an array.
-Pop : Used to delete the last element/item of the array
+Pop : Used to delete the last element/item of the array.

 ###### 11- What is the expected answer to this code?